Skip to content

 Brand recognition, on the other hand, is about ensuring customers remember your name when they’re ready to make a purchase.

-They’re desirable for SEO
+They’re desirable for SEO.

 Framework 5: Expert Roundup

 You can provide links to each critic’s website and their original sources and add your thoughts!
-This linking is superb for SEO, Google will recognize that your site is providing valuable information from trusted sources outside of your locality, increasing your chances of ranking higher.
-On top of this, expert roundups are also a fantastic way to build and strengthen relationships with other bloggers and experts.
+This linking is beneficial for SEO.
+Google will recognise that your site offers valuable information from trusted sources outside your local area, increasing your chances of ranking higher.

-In short, the more well-respected and relevant your experts’ domains are by search engines, the higher your page will rank and, thus, the more helpful your post will be – making it that much more shareable!
+In short, the more well-respected and relevant your experts’ domains are by search engines, the higher your page will rank and, thus, the more helpful your post will be – making it that much more shareable.

 Let’s see some examples:

-love them or hate them, clickbait titles just work.
+Love them or hate them, clickbait titles just work.
 They get under our skin.

 So why is clickbait useful?

-So as long as your content is helpful and delivers on that promise, google will rank your post higher accordingly.
+So as long as your content is helpful and delivers on that promise, Google will rank your post higher accordingly.

 Framework 7: The Case Study